Website Navigation for Screen Readers

 • If there is no compromise, thank them when declining and ask for a referral to a colleague doing similar research.

-THANK THEM for considering you whether you are selected or not.
+THANK them for considering you, whether you are selected or not.

 • If you are not selected, ask them if they have other colleagues they could refer you to.